 182. Where a site being designated is only part of a wetland or wetland complex, it is important that the waterbird counts used must be from within only that part of the site being designated, and not from a broader wetland area.

-183. Criterion 5 should be applied not only to multi-species assemblages, but also to sites regularly holding more than 20,000 waterbirds of any one species. .For populations of waterbirds of more than 2,000,000 individuals, a 1% threshold of 20,000 is adopted on the basis that sites holding this number are of importance under Criterion 5.
-To reflect the importance of the site for the species concerned, it is also appropriate to list such a site under Criterion 6
+183. Criterion 5 should be applied not only to multi-species assemblages, but also to sites regularly holding more than 20,000 waterbirds of any one species.
+Criterion 4 and 6 may also be applicable.

-184. See section 5.7.4 for guidance on species nomenclature and taxonomy.
+184. See 5.7.4 above for guidance on species nomenclature and taxonomy.

 More detail